 Savers know that consumption of animal protein without balancing the pH with alkalizing foods acidifies the body and causes bone loss.
 This happens mainly because when the plasma pH becomes chronically acid, buffering elements are depleted, and alkalizing minerals, including calcium, are utilized to rectify the imbalance.

-That’s reason enough to follow the 80/20 alkalizing/acidifying dietary plan explained in the Save Our Bones Program.
+That’s reason enough to follow the 80/20 alkalizing/acidifying dietary plan explained in the Osteoporosis Reversal Program.
 But there are more reasons: science has once again shown that when something is deleterious to your health, it can also damage other body systems for a multitude of reasons, in a multitude of ways – and a poorly balanced diet is no exception.
 Recent research now shows that a diet high in animal protein increases the risk of heart failure in postmenopausal women.

 Risk Of Heart Failure Increased In Women Who Consumed The Most Animal Protein